aeyobd/dwarfs/thesis/results.md

 The tidal evolution of Ursa Minor is similar to that of Sculptor in the MW-only potential. @Fig:umi_sim_images shows snapshots of the DM evolution.
 UMi loses significantly more DM mass than Scl, forming substantial dark matter streams encircling the MW several times.

 UMi only retains 3% of its total mass after 9 Gyr (@tbl:umi_sim_results).
 As a result, the final dark matter component is much smaller than the initial, but still evolves along the predicted tidal track (@fig:umi_tidal_track).
-Despite the more substantial tidal evolution, the Jacobi radius is still large, lying at $\sim 4\,\kpc$, well beyond the final $\rmax$.
+Despite the more substantial tidal evolution, the Jacobi radius is still large, lying at ${\sim} 3\,\kpc$, well beyond the final $\rmax$.

 Because of UMi's mass loss, the orbit deviates substantially from a point orbit.
-Through our orbit-adjustment procedure in @sec:orbit_corrections, we recover nearly exactly the present-day position of Ursa Minor by changing the initial position/velocity by $20\,\kpc$ and $\sim 9\,\kms$.
+Through our orbit-adjustment procedure in @sec:orbit_corrections, we recover nearly exactly the present-day position of Ursa Minor by changing the initial position and velocity by ${\sim} 20\,\kpc$ and ${\sim} 9\,\kms$.
 These adjustments do not significantly affect the qualitative structure or pericentre of the orbit.

 ## Evolution of Ursa Minor's stars